zacbrownpayleven/Mobile-API-WEB/README.md

 ```

-The startPayment method exposes the generated url as returned in a `string`.
+The `startTransactionDetails` method exposes the generated url as returned in a `string`.
 If you'd like to handle the redirect on your own, assign that to a variable:

 ```php
     $url = $app->startTransactionDetails('...');